 Sex: Sexual differences

-The males are brighter colored and the dorsal fin of the male is almost solid back and the females lack the color in the lower part of the fin.
-The females are fuller bodied than the males.
+Males are more brightly colored than females, and their dorsal fin is almost solid black.
+Females lack color in the lower part of the fin.
+Also, females are fuller-bodied.

 Breeding / Reproduction